U.S. Chamber sues over Trump's H-1B work visa fee

 What’s the context?

-RICHMOND, Virginia - As the United States pursues its immigration crackdown, the administration of President Donald Trump is also seeking major overhauls to worker visas intended for specialty occupations like the technology industry.
+As the United States pursues its immigration crackdown, the president wants major overhauls to worker visas intended for specialty occupations, such as the technology industry.

-The Trump administration in mid-September proposed a new $100,000 fee for visa applications and changes that would favour higher-paying jobs.
+Last month, the Trump administration proposed a new, $100,000 fee for visa applications and changes that would favour higher-paying jobs.

 The focus on higher wages would make it harder for foreign workers with smaller salaries, such as teachers, to be eligible.

 Trump issued an executive order on Sept.
-19 requiring a $100,000 fee for new H-1B applications, saying the current system had been "exploited" to replace U.S. workers with "lower-paid, lower-skilled labour."
+19 imposing a $100,000 fee on new H-1B applications, saying the current system had been "exploited" to replace U.S. workers with "lower-paid, lower-skilled labour."

 The H-1B visa programme is reserved for people from other countries who are employed in specialty occupations in the United States, frequently in the tech field.

-They can include software engineers, tech programme managers and other IT professionals.
+They can include software engineers, tech managers and other IT professionals.

 Separately, the administration proposed formally overhauling the system to favour "higher skilled" and "higher paid" applicants, saying the move would better serve the "Congressional intent" for the H-1B system.

-Immigrant rights groups criticised the proposals, saying the $100,000 fee would be a major barrier for younger applicants, notably students.
+Immigrant rights groups had said the $100,000 fee would be a major barrier for younger applicants, notably students.

 Staff chat at the front desk of the Amazon office in the Manhattan borough of New York, New York, U.S., May 1, 2019.
 REUTERS/Carlo Allegri